akanksha260991/Documentation-Jekyll/XCUITest/Capture screenshots.md

 -H "Content-Type: application/json"
 ```

->Note: See the [XCUIScreenshot](https://developer.apple.com/documentation/xctest/xcuiscreenshot)for details on how to capture your screenshots.
+>Note: See the [XCUIScreenshot](https://developer.apple.com/documentation/xctest/xcuiscreenshot) for details on how to capture your screenshots.